tranlv/Flask-RESTX-boilerplate/README.md

 // To push your branch
 $ git push -u origin <your branch name>
 ```

-- Then you can create MR with the source branch is your branch and the target branch is dev/master branch.
+- Then you can create MR with the source branch is your branch and the target branch is dev.
+When we release, we merge dev into master, tag them and deploy.

 ### Code quality
-- API design convention: please follow [this guide](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design)
+- API design convention:  follow [this guide](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design)
-- Code style: Please follow  Pep8 coding style
+- Code style: Pep8 coding style
-- Third-party library:  Please add library + version into app/requirements.txt
+- Third-party library: add library + version into app/requirements.txt
 - Quote: Please use either ‘’ or “” but not both
 - import statement:
 	- Please use full path import